Breast Augmentation & Breast Implants

 Are You a Good Candidate for Breast Enlargement?

-Before scheduling a date for your breast augmentation surgery, you will need to meet with Dr. White for a consultation.
+Before scheduling a date for your breast augmentation surgery in Austin, you will need to meet with Dr. White for a consultation.
 During this time, she will ensure that you are a good candidate for the procedure.

 The best candidates for breast augmentation are non-smokers who are in good overall health and are not currently pregnant or breastfeeding.
 Ideal candidates are women who are interested in increasing the size and projection of their breasts.
 Good candidates also have realistic expectations informed by reviewing breast augmentation before and after photos.